akla20/4.-Semester-gruppe-4402/README.md

 This file is for the versions of the different software we have been using thoughout the project. \\

+Versions of the software:

-Central unit code:
+Central unit code: Arduino 1.8.19

-Peripheral A unit code.:
+Peripheral A unit code.: Arduino 1.8.19

-Peripheral B unit code.:
+Peripheral B unit code.: Arduino 1.8.19

-Gui code.:
+Gui code.: MATLAB App Designer version 2021b